qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog336/index.md

 ![](images/entries/d42005a9561cdc035cfa20f034b7a33fc9829522.gif)

-This feature was developed by [Valentin Buira](https://github.com/Poulpator)
+This feature was developed by [Celia Buira](https://github.com/CeliaBuira)

 ## Processing